Categories:Baking Cake Christmas Cooking Lessons - Cooking 101 Fruit Cakes

 Take several days to make your cake or cakes. prepare the nuts and fruits, pour the liquor to be used over them, and let the mixture stand well covered for two or three days.
 Then make the batter and bake your cakes.
 The cakes will be better and the pressure in a busy household will be eased.

 Always bake fruitcakes at a low temperature, no higher than 325 degrees and preferably much lower.
 Line the pans with brown paper or waxed paper to prevent the cakes from burning during the long baking time.
 Always place a pan of hot water on the floor of the oven.
 This prevents the cakes from drying out.
 Test for doneness with a cake tester inserted in the center of the cake.
 It will come out moist, but not doughy, when the cake is done.

 Cool fruitcakes on a rack in the pans in which they were baked.
 When cakes are cooled, turn them out of the pans and carefully peel off the paper.
 If you are not decorating the cakes before storing them, wrap them in cheesecloth.
 Sprinkle liberally with whatever liquor or wine was used in the recipe.
 Seal the cakes in plastic wrap or in plastic storage bags.
 Once a week, brush the cakes with more liquor.

-Perhaps the most important, don't feel absolutely bound by a recipe.
+Perhaps the most important, do not feel absolutely bound by a recipe: